elesiuta/backupy/README.md

   - no backup encryption (use encrypted storage)
   - no filesystem monitoring (this is not a continuous backup/sync program)
 - Easily extensible with other backends
-  - all the low level functions used for file operations are under `FileOps` from `backupy.utils` for easy monkey patching
+  - all the low level functions used for file operations are under `FileOps` from `backupy.utils` for easy monkey patching (see `example_extension.py`)
 ## [Usage Description](#usage-description)
 - Source and destination directories can be any directory accessible via the computer's file system
 - Destination can be empty or contain files from a previous backup (even one made without BackuPy), matching files on both sides will be skipped
-- Main modes (how to handle new and deleted files)
+- `Main modes` (how to handle new and deleted files)
-  - Backup mode: copies files that are only in source to destination
+  - `Backup mode:` copies files that are only in source to destination
-  - Mirror mode: copies files that are only in source to destination and deletes files that are only in destination
+  - `Mirror mode:` copies files that are only in source to destination and deletes files that are only in destination
-  - Sync mode: copies files that are only in source to destination and copies files that are only in destination to source
+  - `Sync mode:` copies files that are only in source to destination and copies files that are only in destination to source
-- Selection modes (which file to select in cases where different versions exist on both sides)
+- `Selection modes` (which file to select in cases where different versions exist on both sides)
-  - Source mode: copy source files to destination
+  - `Source mode:` copy source files to destination
-  - Destination mode: copy destination files to source
+  - `Destination mode:` copy destination files to source
-  - Newer mode: copy newer files based on last modified time
+  - `Newer mode:` copy newer files based on last modified time
-  - None mode: don't copy either, differing files will only be logged for manual intervention
+  - `None mode:` don't copy either, differing files will only be logged for manual intervention
-- Compare modes (how to detect which files have changed)
+- `Compare modes` (how to detect which files have changed)
-  - Attribute mode: compare file attributes (size and last modified time)
+  - `Attribute mode:` compare file attributes (size and last modified time)
-  - Attribute+ mode: compare file attributes and calculate CRCs only for new and changed files for future verification
+  - `Attribute+ mode:` compare file attributes and calculate CRCs only for new and changed files for future verification
-  - CRC mode: compare file attributes and CRC for every file, and checks previously stored CRCs to detect corruption
+  - `CRC mode:` compare file attributes and CRC for every file, and checks previously stored CRCs to detect corruption
 - Test your settings first with the `--dry-run` flag
 - By default, you will always be notified of any changes, unexpected modifications, sync conflicts, or file corruption before being prompted to continue, cancel, or skip selected files
-- You can also "restore" files with BackuPy by swapping your source and destination
+- Symbolic links to folders are never followed and always copied verbatim
+- Symbolic links to files are followed by default, copying the referenced file, use `--nofollow` to copy symbolic links to files verbatim
+- To restore files, just copy them over from your destination to source (or swap source and destination in BackuPy)
 ## [Command Line Interface](#command-line-interface)
 ```
 usage: backupy [options] -- <source> <dest>